 Arthritis and joint pain are extremely common problems as we grow older.
 The pain itself can interfere greatly with your quality of life.
 On the other hand, because people suffer from joint pain frequently, if not every day, they may want relief on a regular basis.
 The most common drugs used for joint pain should not be taken daily because they have serious side effects such as digestive tract irritation or even ulcers.
 NSAIDs like ibuprofen or naproxen can even raise the likelihood that a person will suffer a heart attack or stroke.
 Perhaps that is why people have invented so many remedies to help ease the discomfort.
 One that we hear about repeatedly is purple grape juice with pectin dissolved in it.
 Could it ease your pain?
+Several readers have asked about this remedy.

 What Is the Story on Grape Juice with Pectin?